 Candidates must review the plan of study each quarter, and send their approval to be registered for the next quarter to their Student Success Advisor.
-Candidates are required to update their plan of study and submit it a second time during EDUC 6052.
-No changes to a Plan of Study can be made in between the two submissions unless 1) the change does not impact when the candidate is scheduled to take a field experience course, or 2) the candidate is required to retake a course.
+No changes to a Plan of Study can be made unless 1) the change does not impact when the candidate is scheduled to take a field experience course, or 2) the candidate is required to retake a course.

 Information on the Demonstration Teaching Forms is included in the Field Experience and Demonstration Teaching Handbook.

 Candidates are required to read the Teacher Candidate Guidebook and Field Experience and Demonstration Teaching Handbook for the program.
 The documents are located in the ePortfolio and below.